 9 community members and 3 employers also participated in qualitative interviews.

-This sample size provides us with a Wemindji community members.and a , making the ALNA a very reliable source of data on
+This sample size provides us with a confidence interval of 95% and a margin of error of 4.4%, making the ALNA a very reliable source of data on Wemindji community members.

 All community members who took our surveys (100%) agreed with the statement “Education is important.”
 Family support for education is also on the rise in Wemindji: 87% of 15-20 year olds say their parents told them school was important, compared to less than half of 31 to 35 year olds.